posin-ivy312/WHSTechNotes/journal.md

 Recent advancements in artificial intelligence (AI) and machine learning (ML) have significantly improved systems and control engineering, enabling real-time data analysis for better decision-making and efficiency.
 Technologies like deep learning, reinforcement learning, and natural language processing and enhancing industries such as autonomous vehicles, robotics, and voice recognition.
 These innovations are reshaping society by making processes more automated, efficient, and interactive.
 Some converns about job displacement, accountability, and the ethical implications of AI decisions.
 # December 9, 2024
 To me, brain rot perfectly describes thtat drained, foggy feeling after spending to much time scrolling through pointless content.
 This year i've fekt both tghe good and the bad sides of digital media.
 On one hand it keeps me connected and entertained but on the other, it's easy to get stuck in a cycle of watching or reading things that feel like a waste of time.
+# December 16, 2024
+OF COURSE IM EXCITED FOR WINTERBREAK BUT NOT FOR THE TESTS